IN THIS ARTICLE

-In most case the loan officers get paid on commission when they release funds.
-So there is a potential conflict of interest if the loan officer wants to release funds at the end of project and you want the funds withheld until problems are corrected.
+In most cases, the loan officers get paid on commission when they release funds.
+So there is a potential conflict of interest if the loan officer wants to release funds at the end of the project and you want the funds withheld until problems are corrected.
 Even though payments are generally based on physical inspections of the work done, the inspectors are simply looking to see if the work has been completed, not at its quality.

 Also different lenders have different policies around construction loans.
 For example, if you have a mortgage on your current home that you are selling, some lenders will not count that against your borrowing limits.
 Otherwise you may need to sell your first house before you can obtain a construction mortgage to build your new home.

 Before getting too far ahead with your plans to buy land and build, or to undertake a major remodeling project, it makes sense to find out how much you can borrow.
-Conversely, once you know you’re borrowing limits, you can tailor your design to your budget realities.
+Conversely, once you know your borrowing limits, you can tailor your design to your budget realities.
 You can meet with a loan officer to just gather information, or to get pre-approved if you plan to start the project soon.
 Pre-approvals typically last for 30 to 90 days, depending on the lender.